SviatoslavS-ui/Game-recomendations/IMPLEMENTATION_TODO.md

 - Implement real-time features with WebSocket
 - Add machine learning recommendations
 - Integrate with external gaming APIs
+- Refactor genre handling to use Genre enum throughout the application
+  - Update Game model to use Set<Genre> instead of Set<String>
+  - Modify frontend to properly handle enum values
+  - Update controllers and services for type safety
+  - Migrate existing string-based genre data to enum values

+- Refactor tags handling to use Tags enum throughout the application
+  - Update Game model to use Set<Tags> instead of Set<String>
+  - Modify frontend to properly handle enum values
+  - Update controllers and services for type safety
+  - Migrate existing string-based tag data to enum values

 ### Risk Mitigation
 - Start with MVP features and iterate